 The Certified Licensing Professional (CLP) program recognizes professionals who have demonstrated their experience and proficiency in the licensing and commercialization of intellectual property.
-The designation is built on internationally applicable standards of professional practice, and there are currently more than 900 practicing CLP designees worldwide involved in patenting, marketing, valuations, IP law, negotiation, and intellectual asset management.
+The designation is built on internationally applicable standards of professional practice, and there are approximately 800 individuals who currently hold the CLP credential in 30 countries worldwide.
+CLP credential holders are involved in patenting, marketing, valuations, IP law, negotiation, and intellectual asset management.

-Read on to learn more about the credential and how you can begin your CLP journey today.
+View the CLP Toolkit for more information about the program, read on to learn more about the credential, begin your CLP journey today.

 Why should you earn the CLP credential?